GrimblyGorn/Doxie/README.md

  - As of now I have not tested the Browse button or any of its functionality in some time so it may or may not work.
 Though it still should.
 I think...
  - Adding a list of assemblies long enough to need scroll bars may or may not be handled or cause issues.
 This is entirely unknown to me as I haven't tested that at all so far.
  - The results generated from using Recursion may or may not be valid as I haven't found the time yet to actually look at them.
 Though it does seem to be generating things correctly on a surface level that may not be the case upon really inspecting the results.
+ - I suspect that this does not work on any of the assemblies compiled against any version of .NET Core, but I'm not certain of that right now.
+I do think it works on all versions of .NET Framework and .NET Standard though.
+But I haven't, to my knowledge, tested it against really old versions like Framework 2.0 and below for example, so there is a chance it may not work on older versions of both that I'm not aware of currently.
  - That's all I can think of for now :)

 ___